 Leigh-Anne’s special interests include Cognitive Behavioural Therapy (CBT), Motivational Interviewing (MI), Acceptance and Commitment Therapy (ACT), Mindfulness, and Circle of Security Parenting (COSP).

 Leigh-Anne has experience in the public and private sector, working with individuals impacted by a mental health condition and/or disability.
+Her experienced included Inclusion and Early Childhood Specialist Teacher and Guidance Officer.
 Furthermore, Leigh-Anne has worked extensively with children who have been diagnosed with Autism Spectrum Disorder, developmental delays, Communication Disorders, and Attention Deficit Hyperactivity Disorder.